substance/texture/docs/TextureJATS.md

 # Texture Article

-This schema defines a strict sub-set of JATS-archiving 1.1 .
+This schema defines a strict sub-set of JATS Archiving 1.2

-## Supported Elements
+## Elements

 ### `<abstract>`